Cumbernauld railway station

-Cumbernauld railway station serves the town of Cumbernauld, Scotland.
+Cumbernauld railway station serves the town of Cumbernauld in North Lanarkshire, Scotland.
 The station is managed by ScotRail and is located on the Cumbernauld Line, 14 mi north east of Glasgow Queen Street (High Level) station and the Motherwell to Cumbernauld Line, 11+3/4 mi north of Motherwell.
 Trains serving the station are operated by ScotRail.

 The patronage at Cumbernauld station does not compare well with that of stations in similar towns such as East Kilbride, possibly due to the awkward position on the southeastern periphery of the town, around a 20-minute walk from the town centre.

 Other residential areas (including Westfield and Balloch) are closer to Croy, while Condorrat and Greenfaulds are served by Greenfaulds railway station.
-Some areas like the Village or Abronhill are not within reasonable walking distance of a station, although Abronhill is close to the line, which has recently been electrified.
+Some areas like the Village or Abronhill are not within reasonable walking distance of a station, although Abronhill is close to the line, which was electrified in 2014.